winglang/wing/libs/wingsdk/docs/simulator.md

 Here, we create a new `Simulator` object, passing in the path to our simulator file, and then start the simulator.
 Inside (1) we can invoke methods on the simulator to get more information about the resources in our application.
+When we are done, we call `sim.stop()` to stop the simulator and clean up all resources (files, ports, etc.) that were created on your machine.

 To print out a JSON tree view of the application, add the following line: